austin020269/bikesharing/README.md

 Deliverable 3: Results
 Some of the conclusions that can be drawn from the products that were made during this project include:

-- Males are the largest users of the population which is backed by all data products.
+- Males are the largest users of the program which is backed by all data products.
 - Most bike rides are between 3 and 15 minutes for both males and females (Deli 2 Image 1 and 2).
 - Weekends show more consistent riding during the days while weekdays show peak hours before and after work during high commute times (Deli 2 Image 3 and 4)
 - The greatest usage of the service is by males with the most usage on Thuirsdat and Fridays.